Open Registration for the 2018 Shoreline West tour begins

 There are many photo ops on the way today as you pass orchards and fields of sunflowers as you ride towards ELK RAPIDS, another charming Northern Michigan village on Lake Michigan.

 Today is the day to experience the Sunflower Fields between TRAVERSE CITY and ELK RAPIDS.

 We will follow Torch Lake out of ELK RAPIDS on our way to CHARLEVOIX.

-After Torch Lake you will enjoy the peaceful rural countryside as we head for CHARLVEOIX.
+After Torch Lake you will enjoy the peaceful rural countryside as we head for CHARLEVOIX.

 Today is "Spirit Day."
 Wear your college jersey, club jersey, favorite ride jersey, business jersey or any jersey you want.

-From CHARLEVOIX we have four different route options.
+From CHARLEVOIX we have two different route options.

-Or for those wanting the most miles you can go through East Jordan and up through BOYNE CITY and on to HARBOR SPRINGS.
-For those really wanting to test themselves you there is an additional option to ride the famous "Wall" just outside of EAST JORDAN.
+You can also go northeast through BOYNE CITY and on to HARBOR SPRINGS.
+For those really wanting to test themselves, there is an additional option to ride the famous wall outside of EAST JORDAN.

 BOYNE CITY is a wonderful community nestled between Lake Charlevoix and the rolling hills to follow.
 It is worth exploring and enjoying a lunch break.